Singer Stops Festival Show To Call Out Sexual Assault In The Crowd

 “I saw a girl, a woman, crowdsurfing over here, and I’m not gonna fucking point the piece of shit out that did it, but I saw you fucking grab at her boob,” Carter said.
 “I saw it.
 It is fucking disgusting and there is no fucking place for that shit.”

-The Dutch public radio channel NPO 3FM posted the speech to Twitter, which quickly went viral.
+The Dutch public radio channel NPO 3FM posted the speech to Twitter, where it quickly went viral.

 “It is not your fucking body,” Carter continued.
 “It is not your fucking body and you do not fucking grab at someone.
 Not at my fucking show.”